 1125 Listen to girls enact French conversation from their French vocabulary.

-1130 Listen to 12 year old’s mystery novella and discuss theme and types of dialogue found in NaNoWriMo for Kids.
+1130 Listen to 12 year old’s mystery novella and discuss themes and types of dialogue found in NaNoWriMo for Kids.

-1155 Ask everyone to write in their daytimers and leave on my homeschool desk.
-Remind 9 year old about spelling practice and Latin review.
+1155 Ask everyone to write in their daytimers and leave them on my homeschool desk.
+Remind 9-year-old about spelling practice and Latin review.
 Five minutes for spelling on iPad.
 Latin tomorrow!
 He spent too much time on his computer chess break.

 1158 Kiss husband who arrived home from meetings.
 Find out he also brought home groceries.
 Another kiss.